lars-t-hansen/Jobanalyzer/README.md

   it will scale to larger systems.

-In principle, the hardware spans the spectrum: personal systems, ML nodes, Fox, Colossus, national systems.
-Unclear: light-HPC.
-Unclear:
+In principle, the hardware spans the spectrum: personal systems, ML nodes, light-HPC, Fox, Colossus, national systems.
+Unclear: LUMI.
-LUMI.

 Until we decide otherwise we're going to assume that the program may assume that the systems we're running on are "healthy".
 There should